-The ceremony took place in the palace of Versailles outside Paris rather than in Berlin – and this overt symbol of militarism and conquest would foreshadow the first half of the next century as the new nation became a major power in Europe.
+The ceremony took place in the palace of Versailles outside Paris, rather than in Berlin.
+This overt symbol of militarism and conquest would foreshadow the first half of the next century as the new nation became a major power in Europe.

 A motley collection of states

-Custom, systems of rule and even religion varied wildly across these states – of which there had been more than 300 on the eve of the French Revolution, and the idea of unifying them was as distant and disparaged as a United States of Europe is today.
+Custom, systems of rule and even religion varied wildly across these states, of which there had been more than 300 on the eve of the French Revolution.
+The prospect of unifying them was as distant and disparaged as a United States of Europe is today.
 Until Bismarck.

 However it was mainly held by students and middle class liberal intellectuals, who called upon Germans to unite based on shared language and a tenuous common history.

 Few people took much notice beyond a few mildly nationalistic festivals, and the fact that the movement was confined to intellectuals was illustrated poignantly in the European revolutions of 1848, where a brief stab at a national German parliament quickly fizzled out and this attempted Reichstag never held much political power.